 Ingredients

-- ¾ pound thin spaghetti or any type of long pasta
+- ¾ pound thin spaghetti

-- pepper to taste
+- pepper

-- ½ cup all-purpose flour (60g)
+- ½ cup all-purpose flour

-- olive oil for frying
+- for the pan olive oil

-- 1 tablespoon finely minced shallot (15g)
+- 1 tablespoon shallot finely minced

 - 3 cloves fresh garlic minced

-- ½ cup white wine (120ml) Sauvignon Blanc
+- ½ cup white wine I use Sauvignon Blanc

-- 1 ½ cups chicken broth (360ml)
+- 1 ½ cups chicken broth plus more as needed

-- 2 tablespoons fresh lemon juice (30ml)
+- 2 tablespoons fresh lemon juice or to taste

 - ½ lemon thinly sliced

-- 3 tablespoons capers (45g) drained
+- 3 tablespoons capers drained

 - 5 tablespoons unsalted butter divided

-- freshly chopped Italian parsley for garnish
+- Italian parsley freshly chopped for garnish

 Instructions